Shark Island concentration camp: Conditions at the camp

 Word quickly spread among the Herero of the conditions at the camp, with prisoners in other parts of German South West Africa reportedly committing suicide rather than be deported to Lüderitz due to the stories of harsh conditions there in late 1905.
 Due to the camp's reputation, detainees were not told where they were being sent to reduce the chance of revolt or escape.
 The Cape Argus, a South African newspaper, also ran stories describing terrible conditions at the camp in late September 1905.
-One transport rider who was described as having been employed at the camp in early 1905 was quoted as saying:
+One transport rider, who was described as having been employed at the camp in early 1905, was quoted as saying:

 August Kuhlmann was one of the first civilians to visit the camp.
 What he witnessed shocked him as he described in September 1905:A woman, who was so weak from illness that she could not stand, crawled to some of the other prisoners to beg for water.
 The overseer fired five shots at her.
 Two shots hit her: one in the thigh, the other smashing her forearm...
 In the night she died.

 Many cases of rape of prisoners by Germans were reported at the camp.
 Although some of these cases did result in the perpetrator being successfully punished where a "white champion" took up the victim's cause, the majority of cases went unpunished.

 Other factors such as minimal food rations, uncontrolled diseases, and maltreatment led to high mortality rates.
 Prisoners typically received a handful of uncooked rice.
 Diseases such as typhoid spread quickly.
-Prisoners were concentrated in large, unsanitary living quarters with low medical attention.
-Beating occurred frequently as the German officials often used the sjambok to force prisoners to work.
+Prisoners were concentrated in large, unsanitary living quarters with negligible medical attention.
+Beatings occurred frequently as the German officials often used the sjambok to force prisoners to work.